Lesson Study Resources

 Thoughts on Lesson Study by our Participants

-of about students, about working with colleagues and about teaching.
+Thoughts about working with colleagues

 Thoughts about students